An Introduction to Quantum Computing, Without the Physics: A simple period finding problem: Simon's algorithm

-For Simon's algorithm, we are told that there exists a function $f : \{0,\dots,2^n-1\} \to \{0,\dots,2^n-1\}$ with the property that $f(x) = f(z)$ if and only if $x = z \oplus_n a$, for some unknown $a \in \{0,\dots,2^n-1\}$.
-We do not know anything else about the function, and the goal is to find $a$ only by querying the function. \begin{remark} For both Simon's algorithm and Grover's algorithm, the complexity of an algorithm is determined only in terms of the number of calls to the function $f$.
-Considerations on what the function $f$ actually implements, and how many operations are performed {\em inside} of $f$, are not part of our analysis.
-Our goal is to find $a$ in the smallest possible number of calls to $f$. \end{remark} Notice that if $a = 0$ then the function is one-to-one, whereas if $a \neq 0$ the function is two-to-one, because for every $x$, there is exactly another number in domain for which the function has the same value.
-The function $f$ is assumed to be given as a quantum circuit on $q = 2n$ qubits, depicted in Figure \ref{fig:simonuf}
+For Simon's algorithm, we are told that there exists a function $f : \{0,1\}^n \to \{0,1\}^n$ with the property that $f(\v{x}) = f(\v{z})$ if and only if $\v{x} = \v{z} \oplus \v{a}$, for some unknown $\v{a} \in \{0,1\}^n$.
+We do not know anything else about the function, and the goal is to find $\v{a}$ by querying the function the smallest number of times. \begin{remark} For both Simon's algorithm and Grover's algorithm, the complexity of an algorithm is determined only in terms of the number of calls to the function $f$.
+Considerations on what the function $f$ actually implements, and how many operations are performed {\em inside} of $f$, or between the calls to $f$, are not part of our analysis.
+This model is known as {\em query complexity}, because -- as the name implies -- it defines the complexity of an algorithm as the number of queries to a given function (in this case, $f$).
+Query complexity is used as a model to answer important theoretical questions.
+There are many quantum algorithms that yield speedups under the query complexity model, but some others, e.g., Shor's algorithm, are faster than (known) classical algorithms under the more traditional computational complexity model, i.e., number of basic operations. \end{remark} Notice that if $\v{a} = \v{0}$ then the function is one-to-one, whereas if $\v{a} \neq \v{0}$ the function is two-to-one, because for every $\v{x}$, there is exactly another number in domain for which the function has the same value.
+The function $f$ is assumed to be given as a quantum circuit on $q = 2n$ qubits, via the unitary $U_f$ depicted in Figure \ref{fig:simonuf}, and we are allowed to query the function in superposition.
+Remember that by linearity, to describe the effect of $U_f$ it is enough to describe its behavior on all basis states.

-This particular form of the function, that maps $\ket{x}_n \otimes \ket{y}_n$ to $\ket{x}_n \otimes \ket{y \oplus_n f(x)}_n$, is typical of the quantum world.
-Notice that if $y = 0$, then $\ket{y \oplus_n f(x)}_n = \ket{f(x)}_n$ so the circuit computes the desired function.
+This particular form of the function, that maps $\ket{\v{x}}_n \otimes \ket{\v{y}}_n$ to $\ket{\v{x}}_n \otimes \ket{\v{y} \oplus f(\v{x})}_n$, is typical of the quantum world.
+Notice that if $\v{y} = \v{0}$, then $\ket{\v{y} \oplus f(\v{x})}_n = \ket{f(\v{x})}_n$ so the circuit computes the desired function.
 Furthermore, this is a reversible function, because applying the same circuit $U_f$ goes back to the initial state: